rackerlabs/rs-heat-docs/cloud-loadbalancer.rst

           databases:
           - name: wordpress

-This template creates a database instance with name 'wordpress' and 'admin' as the username and password.
+This template creates a database instance with the name ``wordpress`` and ``admin`` as the username and password.

-Now add two server resoruces and install wordpress application.
+Now add two server resources and install WordPress application.

 .. code:: yaml